 - When the leader is distracted

-If the leader is going through a time of management or staff changes, downsizing, negative media coverage or times of regulatory pressure and other trigger events, the timing may be ripe for a challenger attack.
-Their distraction could easily work to the challenger’s advantage.
+If the leader is going through a time of management or staff changes, downsizing, negative media coverage, or times of regulatory pressure and other trigger events, the timing may be ripe for a challenger attack.
+Distraction could easily work to the challenger’s advantage.